PKS 1502+036: Description

 PKS 1502+036 is shown to be a gamma-ray emitting object, with one powerful flare displayed in late 2015 after a long period of low-activity with a measured low flux of 4.5×10^-8 photon cm^{−2} s^{−1}.
 By the time the flare reached a daily peak flux on December 20, 2015, the source had an estimated flux of 237±71×10^-8 photon cm^{−2} s^{−1} on a three-hour timescale which in turn, corresponds to a measured isotropic luminosity of 7.3±2.1×10^47 erg s^{−1}.
 No signs of spectral changes were accompanying the flare, although an increase in optical, ultraviolet and X-ray activity was noted for the object.
 During intra-night optical monitoring, the source displayed short-term optical variability between April 21 and May 11, 2018, with a brightness change of 0.1 magnitude.

 The source of PKS 1502+036 is classified as compact double.
 When imaged with Very Long Baseline Array (VLBA) at 15 GHz, it has an extended radio structure indicative of a core-jet morphology, with radio emission being dominated by a compact radio core that is shown having low fractional polarization and a weak jet-like feature extending out by three milliarcseconds.
 A weak component with a separation of 3.05 milliarcseconds from its core, appears present in the source which was found undetected through previous observations.
 The radio spectrum of the source is classified as inverted.

 Near-infrared imaging obtained by Very Large Telescope, found PKS 1502+036 is an elliptical galaxy based on its surface brightness profile described by a combination of bulge and a nuclear component modelling.
 There is also a presence of an extended structure in a form of bright spots with position angles between 270 and 370 degrees indicative of galaxy mergers.
 On the other side of the galaxy center, a more dim extended bar-like structure is seen going from east-southeast to north direction.
-The supermassive black hole mass for the galaxy has been estimated as7×10^8 M_{ʘ} based on its near-infrared bulge luminosity.
+The supermassive black hole mass for the galaxy has been estimated as7×10^8 M_{☉} based on its near-infrared bulge luminosity.
 There is a close companion near the galaxy, however it isn't interacting with it.